 There are two main definitions of a blue moon:

 - Monthly Blue Moon: This is the more common definition, referring to the second full moon in a calendar month.
 This occurs because the lunar cycle (approximately 29.5 days) is slightly shorter than the average length of a month.
-Consequently, about every two and a half years, a month will have two full moons.
+So naturally, about every two and a half years, a month will have two full moons.

 - Seasonal Blue Moon: The original definition, which is less known but arguably more accurate, defines a blue moon as the third full moon in a season that has four full moons instead of the usual three.
 This definition is based on the traditional ecclesiastical calendar and is tied to the timing of religious festivals like Easter.